JereKuusela/valheim-expand_world_data/publish/README.md

 ## Migration for Hildir update

-New dungeons and locations are added automatically.
-Events, environments and changes to existing dungeon rooms require manual changes.
+New dungeons, environments, events and locations are added automatically.
+Changes to existing dungeon rooms require manual changes.

 ### Automatic changes

 - `expand_locations.yaml` should automatically add DevSpawnTest, Hildir_cave, Hildir_crypt and Hildir_plainsfortress.
+  - Expand World Data version 1.7 did not add these correctly.
+  - Check that Hildir_plainsfortress has `noBuild: 8.75`
+- `expand_environments.yaml` should automatically add CavesHildir and CryptHildir.
+- `expand_events.yaml` should automatically add hildirboss1, hildirboss2 and hildirboss3.
 - `expand_dungeons.yaml` should automatically add DG_Hildir_Cave, DG_Hildir_ForestCrypt and DG_Hildir_PlainsFortress.
   - Expand World Data version 1.5 did not add these correctly.
   - Search and replace: